Kamirus/purescript-selda/guide/CustomTypes.md

 import Selda.PG.Class as PG
 import Selda.Query.Class (runSelda)
 ```
+## Before

 Selda supports simple data types like String, Int, Maybe on its own.
-we can simply declare a table definition using these types.
+We can simply declare a table definition using these types.

 *(Remember that selda does not modify the database schema -
 a table definition is like a type annotation for already created table)*